openmultiplayer/web/docs/scripting/resources/mapiconstyles.md

 :::info

-This page has a list of all map icon styles which can be used by [SetPlayerMapIcon](/docs/scripting/functions/SetPlayerMapIcon).
+This page has a list of all map icon styles which can be used by [SetPlayerMapIcon](../functions/SetPlayerMapIcon) function.

 :::